 Hair Loss Caused by Stress

 Chronic stress or short-term increased stress levels can be a direct cause of hair loss and hair shedding, and the faster the cause of hair loss is addressed, the better the outcome.
 Though hair loss does not always accompany times of stress in our lives, it is a common occurrence for many patients, and both chronic and emotional stress is linked to hair loss in many cases.
 Thankfully for many patients, stress-induced hair loss is often temporary, and hair health can often be improved through the use of modern advancements in the world of dermatology, such as the use of Platelet-Rich Plasma injections for hair restoration.
-If you’re struggling with increased hair shedding due to high stress levels, board-certified dermatologist Dr. Michele Green is here to help.
+If you’re struggling with increased hair shedding due to high-stress levels, board-certified dermatologist Dr. Michele Green is here to help.
 Dr. Green is an expert in hair loss and can offer you the best treatment options to stop loss and promote regrowth.

 2 months, 3 sessions of PRP hair treatment